Presentation vs. Price: What Actually Stops a Home from Selling?

 They compare listings side by side — quickly.

-• Which home feels more inviting?
+• Which home feels clearer and more inviting?

-• Which one seems to justify its price visually?
+• Which one visually supports its price?

 If two homes are priced similarly, presentation often determines which one feels “worth it.”

-When Presentation Becomes the Issue
+When Presentation Becomes the Real Issue

 • doesn’t photograph clearly